bozhenhhu/DefectSAM/README.md

 ## Dataset
 The history of the thermal data for flat-type specimens is [here](https://github.com/bozhenhhu/Deep-Learning-Models-for-Defect-Detection).
 We released more thermal data and artificial annotations in the Releases of this repository.

+Contents of the released thermal defect detection database:

+public

+ ├── plane_0_public_history: the historical version of the thermal defect detection dataset that was publicly released.
+The historical version consists of a limited set of 11 samples.
+Each sample is uniquely identified by a name and is stored in mat format.

+ ├── plane: The latest iteration of the thermal defect detection dataset is housed in this section.
+All samples in this release are categorized as flat-type specimens, each bearing a distinct name.

+└── labels: Within this folder reside the labels corresponding to the samples found in the "plane" or "plane_0_public_history" directories.
+The labels are of two types: segmentation ground truth files, denoted by the .png extension, and box labels, indicated by the .json extension.
+These labels are associated with the sample names.
+For instance, for a sample named "0_20200615_1.mat" in the "plane" directory, its label can be found in either "labels/0_20200615_1.png" or "labels/0_20200615_1.json".

+The generation of JSON labels is facilitated through the utilization of the Labelme tool.
+In laboratory experiments where equipment remains stationary, each mat file containing a series of frames is considered to represent a single ground truth.
+Annotating these files involves the collaboration of three experienced human annotators, who annotate the original thermal image sequences or images processed using PCA independently.
+Initial processing of the mat files through PCA enhances the depth of defect information.
+Subsequently, Labelme is employed to label the PCA-processed images, resulting in the creation of JSON files.
+The segmentation ground truth files are binary-valued.

 ### License
 Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)